Science Data Systems for Satellite and Airborne Lidar Data

 Recent Cyberinfrastructure developments, when integrated into existing Earth science data systems, can provide a framework for distributed data access and enhanced processing capability.

-To develop this capability ahead of the DESDynI and ICESat-2 missions, we propose to implement a system that enhances access to existing LiDAR data sources hosted at NASA's National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC), Goddard Space Flight Center Land, Vegetation, and Ice Sensor (LVIS) Data Center, UNAVCO, and the San Diego Supercomputing Center.
-Satellite LIDAR data from ICEsat, high altitude airborne LIDAR data from LVIS, and low altitude airborne LIDAR from the UNAVCO and SDSC's extensive Earthscope catalog will be incorporated into the OpenTopography Portal.
+To develop this capability ahead of the DESDynI and ICESat-2 missions, we propose to implement a system that enhances access to existing light detection and ranging (lidar) data sources hosted at NASA's National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC), Goddard Space Flight Center Land, Vegetation, and Ice Sensor (LVIS) Data Center, UNAVCO, and the San Diego Supercomputing Center.
+Satellite lidar data from ICEsat, high altitude airborne lidar data from LVIS, and low altitude airborne lidar from the UNAVCO and SDSC's extensive Earthscope catalog will be incorporated into the OpenTopography Portal.

 Deployed at UNAVCO